dancuba1/motiveapp/README.md

 <img src="media/image57.png" alt="Home Page" width="200" height="400"> <img src="media/image58.png" alt="Profile Page (Own)" width="200" height="400">

-Users can view their event's that they have created or the events they have set to publically attend.
-Additionally clicking on their followers or following will display the correspinding users.
+Users can view their event's that they have created or the events they have set to publicly attend.
+Additionally clicking on their followers or following will display the corresponding users.

 ---